 - Turn your camera on, whenever possible, to enable lip reading

-- Ensure proper microphone positioning
+- Ensure proper microphone positioning, and enable noise reduction

 - Wear high contrast clothing